intel/intel-extension-for-pytorch/docs/tutorials/performance_tuning/tuning_guide.md

 #### Intel OpenMP

 By default, PyTorch uses GNU OpenMP (GNU libgomp) for parallel computation.
 On Intel platforms, Intel OpenMP Runtime Library (libiomp) provides OpenMP API specification support.
 It sometimes brings more performance benefits compared to libgomp.
-Utilizing environment variable LD_PRELOAD can switch OpenMP library to libiomp:
+Utilizing environment variable `LD_PRELOAD` can switch OpenMP library to libiomp:

 ```
 export LD_PRELOAD=<path>/libiomp5.so:$LD_PRELOAD
 ```

-Similar to GNU OpenMP, beside OMP_NUM_THREADS, there are other Intel OpenMP specific environment variables that control behavior of OpenMP threads:
+Similar to GNU OpenMP, beside `OMP_NUM_THREADS`, there are other Intel OpenMP specific environment variables that control behavior of OpenMP threads:

-- KMP_AFFINITY
+- `KMP_AFFINITY`

-  KMP_AFFINITY controls how to to bind OpenMP threads to physical processing units.
+  `KMP_AFFINITY` controls how to to bind OpenMP threads to physical processing units.
 Depending on the system (machine) topology, application, and operating system, thread affinity can have a dramatic effect on the application speed.

   A common usage scenario is to bind consecutive threads close together, as is done with KMP_AFFINITY=compact.
 By doing this, communication overhead, cache line invalidation overhead, and page thrashing are minimized.
 Now, suppose the application also had a number of parallel regions that did not utilize all of the available OpenMP threads.
 A thread normally executes faster on a core where it is not competing for resources with another active thread on the same core.
 It is always good to avoid binding multiple threads to the same core while leaving other cores unused.
 This can be achieved by the following command.
 Figure 5 illustrates this strategy.